ibexa/documentation-developer/docs/tutorials/enterprise_beginner/ez_enterprise_beginner_tutorial_-_its_a_dogs_world.md

 After going through this tutorial, you will:

-- Have a working knowledge of a Landing Page functionality and architecture
+- Have a working knowledge of the Landing Page functionality and architecture
 - Be able to create a Landing Page and customize its layout
-- Be able to prepare and customize content lists and schedule blocks
+- Be able to prepare and customize Content Lists and Schedule blocks
 - Be able to create a custom block

 ## The Story Behind the Tutorial